-Activities on campus included free oral cancer screenings, presentations by health educators, an art contest visually representing the economic impact of smoking, performances by the SFC Dance Squad, and an interactive panel on the state of tobacco use in NYC’s most populous borough.
+Activities on campus included a #IWantToBeAFormerSmoker Health Fair, presentations by health educators, a screening of the short film Black Lives, Black Lungs, performances by St. Joseph’s High School Choir and Steppers, and an interactive “Lung to Lung” panel on the state of tobacco use in NYC’s most populous borough.

-The smoking rate among adult New Yorkers did not change over the last year, but has declined significantly since 2002.
-According to recently released NYC Department of Health and Mental Hygiene data, 14.3 percent of New York City adults were smokers, with almost one-third of them residing in Brooklyn.
-The current rate represents a 33 percent decline in smoking from the 2002 prevalence rate.
-Despite the progress, there are still nearly 950,000 adults smokers in New York City.
+The smoking rate among adult New Yorkers decreased last year after stalling in 2015, continuing a significant downward trend since 2002, when the NYC Smoke-Free Air Act was passed.
+According to recently released NYC Department of Health and Mental Hygiene data, 13.1 percent of New York City adults were smokers in 2016, with almost one-third of them residing in Brooklyn.
+The current rate represents a 39 percent decline in smoking from the 2002 prevalence rate.
+Despite the progress, there are still nearly 870,000 adult smokers in New York City.

 The Great American Smokeout, an event created by the American Cancer Society, is held annually on the 3rd Thursday of November and is observed nationwide.